coderefinery/DEPRECATED-software-licensing/talk.md

 <img src="img/cake-2.svg" style="width: 15%;"/>

-- It becomes part of the menu.
+- It becomes part of the restaurant menu.
 - Or does it?
 Depends on your license!

 ---